 The applications that result in formal responses neither fit into a single category, nor are they all the same size.
 However, there are certain types of application that do seem to occur more frequently than others which often result in comments being submitted.
 These are:

 - very large houses

-If we haven’t covered the issue that interests you, or having visited the pages you feel you need further information on an AONB planning matter please contact Colin White, the Chilterns AONB Planning Officer, on 01844 355507 or email@example.com.
+If we haven’t covered the issue that interests you, or having visited the pages you feel you need further information on an AONB planning matter please contact the Chilterns AONB Planning Officer, on 01844 355500 or firstname.lastname@example.org.